ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 identities.
 This could be done via a TLS or other session.
 The exact nature of the identity verification is out-of-scope for this document.

-They use Hybrid Public Key Encryption scheme (HPKE) Key Encapsulation Mechanism to negotiate a "SharedSecret".
+They use Hybrid Public-Key Encryption scheme (HPKE) Key Encapsulation Mechanism (KEM) to negotiate a "SharedSecret".

 Each Client and Server derive a "SessionTemporaryKey" by using HPKE Key Derivation Function (KDF), using the following inputs: